-These consolidated financial statements of the Company have been prepared on the historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, which are stated at their fair value.
-In addition, the consolidated financial statements have been prepared using the accrual basis of accounting, except for the statement of cash flows.
+These consolidated interim financial statements of the Company have been prepared on the historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, which are stated at their fair value.
+In addition, the consolidated interim financial statements have been prepared using the accrual basis of accounting, except for the statement of cash flows.

-These consolidated financial statements incorporate the financial statements of the Company and its wholly controlled subsidiaries.
+These consolidated interim financial statements incorporate the financial statements of the Company and its wholly controlled subsidiaries.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiaries.
+The consolidated interim financial statements include the accounts of the Company and its direct wholly-owned subsidiaries.
 All intercompany transactions and balances have been eliminated.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)